tlevine/cgitrepos/readme.md

 cgitrepos file, and the "something.json" should be a JSON file that represents the "something" as follows.

-The root of the JSON is a list containing only repositories, and repositories are represented as associative arrays.
+The root of the JSON is a dict containing only repositories, and repositories are represented as associative arrays.
+The key of the repository within the section is the path.
 Order of the list does not matter.

 If a cgitrepos file looks like this,